Email Spam Checker

 ## Result Behavior

-The result explains which content choices may look risky and how to rewrite them before sending.
+The report explains which content choices may look risky and how to rewrite them before sending.

 ## AI Agent Notes